chrishudetz/SpotiTerm/README.md

 A Terminal Interface to interact with Spotify's Web API.

 ## Disclaimer
-This is my first project I have ever uploaded to Github, so please keep this in mind if I'm a little slow, still learning the flow of the website and open to feedback.
-Furthermore, I'm currently in academic studies so I do not have a lot of free time.
+I'm currently in academic studies so I do not have a lot of free time.
 Thanks, Dextroz.

 This is a entertainment project for me, as I'm an avid Spotify user!